Driving Impact with Talent CRM Strategies for Seamless Change Management

 2. Fit Score for AI-Powered Candidate Evaluation: Transforming Screening Efficiency

-OMERS' implementation of AI-powered candidate evaluation revolutionized how they identified qualified candidates, especially for high-volume roles.
+The organization’s implementation of AI-powered candidate evaluation revolutionized how they identified qualified candidates, especially for high-volume roles.
 Phenom Fit Score objectively evaluates candidates against job requirements, skills, and experience, similar to how recruiters assess resumes, but at a significantly greater scale and speed.

-Phanyasaeng explained the practical application: "We actually think of Fit Score like a rubric.
-So when a teacher uses a rubric to grade students' papers, it's sort of the same thing.
+"We actually think of Fit Score like a rubric,” explained their Manager of TA Operations.
+“So when a teacher uses a rubric to grade students' papers, it's sort of the same thing.
 Recruiters do that in their mind at all times when they're reviewing resumes anyways, but this way, the Fit Score does it automatically, objectively [for] 1,000 candidates in a matter of minutes."

-This technology delivered impressive results for the OMERS’ team, processing 248,055 candidate evaluations in just three months.
+This technology delivered impressive results for the organization’s recruitment team, processing 248,055 candidate evaluations in just three months.
 For roles receiving hundreds of applications, this meant identifying qualified candidates in minutes rather than days.
 The system's ability to match candidates objectively also enhanced diversity hiring efforts, as demonstrated when they successfully identified and hired a female engineer for a traditionally male-dominated technical role.

 Despite its value, implementing this feature required perseverance through 18 compliance and privacy meetings.
 The team ultimately overcame these hurdles by demonstrating how the system could actually reduce bias compared to traditional manual screening methods.